EMS use of CPAP for respiratory emergencies

 We covered the basic physiologic principles in the use of CPAP previously.
 As you might remember from your initial training, the exchange of carbon dioxide and oxygen gases occurs within the lung's alveoli.
 The walls of each alveolus is very thin, in order for the red blood cells to pick up oxygen molecules from each inspiration and for carbon dioxide to be released from the bloodstream during each exhalation.

-Within the alveolus is a liquid called "surfactant," which reduces water surface tension within the space and keeps the alveolus open.
-Excess fluid from CHF will disturb this balance, causing the alveoli to collapse and gas exchange to be compromised.
+Within the alveolus is a liquid called surfactant, which reduces water surface tension within the space and keeps the alveolus open.
+Excess fluid from heart failure will disturb this balance, causing the alveoli to collapse and gas exchange to be compromised.